300-Akbank-Net-Bootcamp/aw-2-CanberkTimurlenk/README.md

 ## Apply All Entity Type Configurations In the Executing Assembly

-The DbContext was the place where the entity configurations was applied.
+The DbContext is the place where entity configurations was applied.

 ```bash
 /Vb.Data/DbContext/VbDbContext.cs